Influential leaders use the leadership formula

 While the research shows a marked progression and depth to the skill set required of a leader, and are vital components of the leadership formula, they miss out essential components of the formula.
-Without these missing components, the change needed to develop our leaders for the future may well be slow and fraught with difficulties.
+The change needed to develop our leaders for the future may well be slow and fraught with difficulties without these components.

 According to Mike Myatt In the USA alone, it is estimated that some $170 billion has been spent on leadership development.
 The danger is though, we approach the problem and waste many more billions in misguided leadership programmes which miss important components of the leadership formula.

 Cognitive, emotional and behavioural excellence is to no avail and the leadership formula is incomplete when the belief system those skills are filtered through is somewhat blinkered, limiting or biased.
-Without #vision, then no-one is going anywhere, and we remain at Groundhog Day, repeating the same mistakes, making the same future from yesterday and remain in our respective comfort zones.
+Without vision, then no-one is going anywhere, and we remain on Groundhog Day.
+Repeating the same mistakes, making the same future from yesterday and remain in our respective comfort zones.

-What I have seen from people who have inspired and influenced the world, such as Ghandi, Luther King JR and Mandela for example have been some basic beliefs and a clear vision which have freeing and unifying beliefs.
+What I have seen from people who have inspired and influenced the world, such as Gandhi, Luther King JR and Mandela, for example, have been some basic beliefs and a clear vision which have freeing and unifying beliefs.
 These are similar to:

 - We are all equally as valuable

 - There is only love or fear of love

 Such leaders and truly successful business leaders, also have a capacity to envision a future and enable great loyalty and enthusiasm from teams and the public when their vision includes the precepts of:

 - Anything is possible

 - Our vision is for the greater good of all